Max2W/fengsite/content/posts/2020/2020-05-10-setting-up-anaconda-environment-using-windows-subsystem-for-linux.en.md

 ```
 conda search multiqc
 conda install multiqc(=vesion#)
-# the latest version is installed unless you set specific version no.
+--the latest version is installed unless you set specific version.

-#Or a new environment can be created, e.g. R in anconda
+--Or a new environment can be created, e.g. R in anconda
 conda create -n renv r-essentials r-base
 conda activate renv